golioth/developer-training/website/docs/golioth-exercises/compile-golioth-demo.md

 :::

-### Build in the KASM container
+### Build in the Kasm container

-1. In the KASM container, open the magtag-training project in VScode
+1. In the Kasm container, open the magtag-training project in VScode

     ![Open magtag-training/app folder in VScode](assets/kasm-vscode-open-folder-trust.png)